-HIST 2, HISTORY OF WESTERN CIVILIZATION II 3 UNITS

-Transfer: UC, CSU C-ID: HIST 180.
+HIST 2.
+HISTORY OF WESTERN CIVILIZATION II 3 UNITS Transfer: UC, CSU C-ID: HIST 180.
+IGETC AREA 3B (Humanities)

 This course surveys the transformations of Western Civilization from the 16th century into the 21st century.
-It addresses social, economic, political, intellectual, and artistic transformations that relate to the development of nationstates, industrialization, imperialism, and international conflicts and migration.
+It addresses social, economic, political, intellectual, and artistic transformations that relate to the development of nation-states, industrialization, imperialism, and international conflicts and migration.

-1326 Arrange-9 Hours ONLINE Rennett H M This section is Flexible and will be taught primarily through Canvas and other learning platforms that are flexible for the student's
+- 1379 Arrange-9 Hours ONLINE Simon R - This section is Flexible and will be taught primarily through Canvas and other learning platforms that are flexible for the student's schedule. - 1380 Arrange-9 Hours ONLINE Byrne D This section is Flexible and will be taught primarily through Canvas and other learning platforms that are flexible for the student's schedule.

-HIST 10, ETHNICITY AND AMERICAN CULTURE 3 UNITS

-Transfer: UC (meets UC Berkeley American Cultures graduation
+HIST 10, ETHNICITY AND AMERICAN CULTURE 3 UNITS Transfer: UC (meets UC Berkeley American Cultures graduation requirement), CSU + satisfies CSU U.S. History graduation requirement

-+ satisfies CSU U.S. History graduation requirement IGETC AREA 3B (Humanities) or 4 (Social & Behavioral Sciences) Satisfies Global Citizenship
+IGETC AREA 3B (Humanities) or 4 (Social & Behavioral Sciences)